 Attribution fraud is a type of mobile ad fraud where criminals attempt to steal credit for app installs, by reporting fake clicks as the last engagement right before the app is first launched by a legitimate user.

-What is Attribution Fraud:
+What is attribution fraud?

-How it works:
+How does it work?

-The malware will then search for campaigns relating to the relevant app, populating the relevant information into a fake click report, registering the last click engagement to win the attribution for an otherwise organic install or one generated by another media partner.
+The malware will then search for campaigns relating to the relevant app, populating the relevant information into a fake click report, and then registering the last click engagement to win the attribution for an otherwise organic install, or one generated by another media partner.